UC3093C/uc3093c.github.io/_sources/labs/lab4.md

 1. A GitHub repository containing:
    - PNG/JPEG file of your draw.io UML class diagram
    - A markdown file named `UML-diagram.md` with Mermaid code for the class diagram

-2. A completed GitHub Project board showing your workflow progression (both tasks should be in the "Done" column)
+2. GitHub Issues that are properly closed by your commits from the commit message, for example, "Create UML class diagram using draw.io fixes #1"

-3. GitHub Issues that are properly closed by your commits
+3. A completed GitHub Project board showing your workflow progression (both tasks should be in the "Done" column)

 ### Following proper UML notation guidelines